antifuchs/clucumber/README.md

 	gem install clucumber

 On the lisp side, clucumber depends on cl-interpol, cl-ppcre, trivial-backtrace, usocket and st-json.
-All of these are available in clbuild, and I recommend you use this to manage your lisp libraries.
+All of these are available in [quicklisp](http://quicklisp.org), and I recommend you use this to manage your lisp libraries.

 Getting started
 ---------------